Three Steps to Increase your Conversion Rate Using Funnels

 We see a 70.4% conversion rate for the funnel, ie. 70.4% of users who entered the funnel did all 4 actions within 1 day.
 At a high level, this seems like a strong conversion rate and interesting enough to further analyze, but it doesn’t tell us anything actionable on its own.

 To get more clarity, we’d like to compare the funnel conversion rates for users who get a notification and then play a song vs. users who get a notification and don’t play a song.
-We can accomplish this comparison by creating a behavioral cohort (group of users defined by specific behaviors).
+We can accomplish this comparison by creating a (group of users defined by specific behaviors).
 Our goal is to see whether users who play a song after receiving a push notification are more likely to add friends.

 Previously, generating these behavioral cohorts would require raw data access and manual SQL queries, something that not every company or team has access to.
 This could take anywhere from hours to days, depending on your data warehouse configuration and volume of data (and when your data team can get to it).
 As we’ll show below, however, anyone can use Amplitude to create and analyze these cohorts in minutes, with just a few clicks.